-The extent of the harvest zone MX09 remained relatively the same after the creation of MX08 when each muskox management unit in Nunavut was reviewed in 2015.
-The major change, is that the new unit, now called MX08, did not include the southern portion of Somerset Island, but starts at the northernmost coastline.
-This similitude allowed to compare previous population estimate with new ones.
+The extent of the harvest zone MX-09 remained relatively the same after the creation of MX-08 when each muskox management unit in Nunavut was reviewed in 2015.
+The major change, is that the new unit, now called MX-08, did not include the southern portion of Somerset Island, but starts at the northernmost coastline.
+This similarity allowed the 2017 study to be compared with previous population estimates.

-Survey of the Boothia Peninsula happened sparsely since the 1980s.
-In 1985 during a survey, no muskox were seen.
-Local knowledge informed that the presence of disease or parasites caused an abrupt decline in the muskox number.
-It is only in 1995 that muskox started to re-colonize the area and allowed to generate a first population estimate of 554 $\pm$ 205 SE.
-The community member of Taloyoak mentioned a consistent increase in the muskox number.
+Surveys of the Boothia Peninsula have occurred sparsely since the 1980s.
+In 1985, during a survey, no muskoxen were seen.
+Local knowledge has indicated that the presence of disease or parasites caused an abrupt decline in the muskox number.
+It is only in 1995 that muskox started to re-colonize the area and resulted in an initial population estimate of 554 \pm 205 SE.
+The community members of Taloyoak mentioned a consistent increase in the muskox number.
 This observation triggered a second survey, in 2007.
-This survey confirmed the local knowledge and the muskox numbers were then estimated at 1,058 $\pm$ 198 SE.
+This survey confirmed the local knowledge and the muskox numbers were then estimated at 1,058 \pm 198 SE.
 Recently, with this continuous increase, muskox have been recorded to be close to the community of Taloyoak and they would like to re-adjust the Total Allowable Harvest.
-In 2017, the estimated number of muskox reached 3,649 $\pm$ 316 SE, which is the higher number to date.
-The current harvesting rate will be increased after consultation and discussion with the Hunter and Trapper Organization.
+In 2017, the estimated number of muskox reached 3,649 \pm 316 SE, which is the highest number to date.
+There will likely be a recommendation for the NWMB to consider an increase to the current harvesting rate after consultation and discussion with the Hunter and Trapper Organization in the affected community of Taloyoak.